 Whatever the reason, if you assess that you are staying in a relationship that’s all wrong for you, it’s important to take a few steps to determine if you need to end it.
 This can take time and a commitment to loving and respecting yourself.
 However simplistic this may seem, self-love and self-respect are the basis of loving another person.

-Here are some signs that you are settling for less than you deserve in your relationship:
+Here are 5 signs that you are settling for less than you deserve in your relationship:

 - The relationship brings you down and your significant other doesn’t inspire you to do your best.
 Perhaps he/she is overly critical or too focused on his/her needs to be supportive of you.